drewbaumgartner/N-Puzzle-Game/README.md

 Things that are not working correctly (2/27/2017):

-The program currently cannot solve a 4x4.
+The program currently cannot solve a 4x4 (parity checking is most likely the issue).
 I am in the process of fixing this!

+Resources used:

+https://www.cs.bham.ac.uk/~mdr/teaching/modules04/java2/TilesSolvability.html - Useful website for determining the parity and solvability of a specific N puzzle.

+https://processing.org/reference/ - Reference for the processing library